DarkOriole4/PIL_GraphicsEngine/README.md

   for y in range(render_res):
     img.putpixel(x, y, color)
 ```
 `render_res` is the resolution at which the screen is rendered.
 Later, it get's scaled up to the `upscale_res` and displayed.

+- You can animate things in code using the `frame` variable that acts as an ever-incrementing clock counter

  ## There are a few functions that can be used to manipulate the engine:
 - `draw_line(img, start_coors, end_coors, color)` will draw a line given a startpoint, endpoint and color.